Ding3LI/AdwareSolver/Shampoo_extension.md

 It is nothing but hijacks your browser and gives the highest privilege to itself to manage, change, and collect your data.

 :point_right: _**Solution Acknowledgement**_ :point_left: \
-The available solution is collected and tested throught this site: https://malwaretips.com/blogs/remove-chrome-display/
+The available solution is collected and tested through this site: https://malwaretips.com/blogs/remove-chrome-display/

 ## How to Manually Remove such headache (Windows)
 `Tutorial is suitable for both tech and non-tech people.
 Do the following copy & paste.`